eggmantv/rails7vite/README.md

 <%= vite_include_tag "js", "other/new/entry/file.jsx" %>
 ```

-we already create a demo with the *WelcomeController* and its view, you can follow it to see how it works.
+we already create a demo with the *WelcomeController* and its view, you can follow it to see how it works. (which will also show you how to use CSS and images)

 > All your javascript entry files should be placed under **vite/src/packs** directory.